Long, warm summer days are upon us, meaning it’s time to talk about everyone’s favorite summer treat: ice cream!

 During the winter months, Mason’s does something extra unique and actually switches from serving ice cream to ramen noodles, making it a very unique year-round spot.

-In 2021, they also started offering Korean corn dogs, and have kept these on the summer menu in 2022.
+They also started offering Korean corn dogs a couple winters ago, and have kept these on the summer menu, as well.

 3. Honey Hut